Skip to Content

 Contingency Basis Lawyers Near You

 As personal injury lawyers, we believe it’s important to offer contingency representation.
 That means, when you choose Parker & Parker, you don’t have to worry about how to afford a lawyer.
-Working on a contingency fee means:
+You can have legal representation right away, knowing that you pay for our representation only when you win your case.

 At your consultation, we’ll explain how our contingency basis personal injury lawyers in Peoria, IL can handle your case.
 We always put our fee agreements in writing.